Struggling when your baby wants to breastfeed constantly but falls asleep or is still hungry? See why this is normal and what you can do.

 Anyone can change his diaper, rock him when he’s fussy, or even run errands.
 But as the sole source of his food intake, breastfeeding newborn moms have an added responsibility no one else can do.

 Maybe your baby cries to nurse in what seems like just minutes since you last fed him.
 He doesn’t just feed for a few minutes, either—he often refuses to let go and prefers to continue sucking.
-And he cries when you detach him from you… and won’t stop crying until he’s nursing again.
+And he cries when you detach him from you… and won’t stop until he’s nursing again.

 What to do when your baby wants to breastfeed constantly